rotationalio/rotational.io/content/en/blog/2021-05-02-contexts-in-go-microservice-chains.md

 description : "Contexts are a critical part of services implemented in Golang, but although we see them often in server interfaces they can be a bit mysterious to developers implementing request handlers.
 In this post we look at a specific example where contexts shine: handlers that have to call multiple internal microservices to serve their response."
 ---

 Contexts are a critical part of services implemented in Golang, but although we see them often in server interfaces they can be a bit mysterious to developers implementing request handlers.
-In this post we'll take a look at a specific example where contexts shine: services that are implemented as a series of microservice requests.
-We'll start with the tl;dr of contexts - the two rules that service handlers should implement.
-We'll then discuss what contexts are, and finally demonstrate a quick experiment using gRPC that shows how context deadlines are propagated to downstream microservices during request processing.
+In this post, we'll discuss what contexts are, and take a look at a specific example where contexts shine: services that are implemented as a series of microservice requests.
+Then we'll dive into the tl;dr of contexts &mdash; namely, the two crucial rules that all service handlers should implement.
+Finally, we'll demonstrate a quick experiment using gRPC to show how context deadlines are propagated to downstream microservices during request processing, enabling effective coordination.

-The code for experiment can be found at: [github.com/rotationalio/ctxms](https://github.com/rotationalio/ctxms).
+The code for the experiment can be found at: [github.com/rotationalio/ctxms](https://github.com/rotationalio/ctxms).

 ## Contexts in Service Handlers

-If you've implemented a gRPC API you'll know that the RPC interface for a request handler is implemented with a function signature that looks something like:
+If you've implemented a gRPC API you'll know that the RPC interface for a request handler has a function signature that looks something like:

 ```go
 func (s *Server) MyRPC(ctx context.Context in *Request) (out *Reply, err error) {}